jedp/lang-2d/README.md

 - `STACK`

   Perform an operation on the stack.
 The operation is encoded in the lower four bits of the opcode.

   `POP`, `SWAP`, and `DUP` manipulate the stack directly.

-  Other instructions perform computations on the top one or two stack elements: `NEG`, `SUB`, `MUL`, `MOD`, `AND`, `OR`, etc.
+  Other instructions perform computations on the top one or two stack elements:
+  `NEG`, `SUB`, `MUL`, `MOD`, `AND`, `OR`, etc.

 - `JMP`

   Jump to an offset in the bytecode.
 If the offset is less than 15, it is stored in the lower four bits.
 If greater, the lower four bits are set to 15 and the next byte contains the offset.

 - `JZ`

   Same offset encoding as `JMP`.
 Pops a value from the stack and jumps to one target on 0 and another on non-zero.

 - `PUSH`

   This is the only opcode with the high bit set.
 The address in memory of the value to push is the remaining 7 bits from the PUSH opcode (high byte) and the following opcode (low byte).

   For example the opcode sequence `0xe1 0x64` means "PUSH value at memory address `0x0164`".

   (When I first put this together, I tried saving a byte of opcodes by using all pointer references to the stack.
-That seemed pretty gross.)
+Saving a byte is nice, but requiring pointer indirection for all memory lookups is pretty gross, so I've added an extra address byte for all PUSHes.)

 ### Further Room for Improvement

-Looking back at the subtraction map (the one that computes `8 5 - 1 -`)
+Looking back at the subtraction map (the one that computes `8 5 - 1 -`) You
-You might push further and say,
-Well, since it's clear at compile time that this expression never changes, it should ideally compile down to:
+might push further and say, Well, since it's clear at compile time that this expression never changes, it should ideally compile down to:

 ```
 0  PUSH 2
 1  HALT
 ```

 I agree.
-But I haven't made it that far yet.
-There might be a way to optimize constant expressions out (I'm not sure, tbh, because I haven't tried yet), but more
-"realistic" programs have conditionals and memory value mutations.
-And since all expressions can be computed at runtime, it's going to be challenging to know what expression will be constant and what will be mutable.
+I'm not sure how to go about this, though.
+There might be a way to optimize constant expressions out, but more "realistic" programs have conditionals and memory value mutations.
+And since all expressions can be computed at runtime, it's challenging to figure out which expressions will be constant and which will be mutable.

 Another problem that arises when we compile down to bytecode is that we lose the geometric information of the original grid.
 How do we know where `(1,1)` is in the compiled code?

 The quick and dirty solution for this is to create a memory array the same size as the program and record each value at its location offset in this array.
 We additionally store a pointer to that offset.
 Why?
 Because the robots can stomp all over each other's memory and symbols, and it's necessary to re-read a value every time we land on one.

 ### Bytecode Example

-At this point, it'll be easier just to show the compiled bytecode.

 Here's a compiler and virtual machine: